NolanoOrg/SpectraSuite/README.md

 | 1.515B (1.5B) | 2048   | 6144 | 32    | 24     | 2  |
 | 2.461B (2.4B) | 2304   | 7680 | 36    | 30     | 3  |
 | 3.989B (3.9B) | 3072   | 9216 | 24    | 30     | 6  |

+You may additionally also need to account for other differences in modeling - no quantization for embedding, lm head and activation.
+TriLM has RMSNorm (with parameter like LLaMa, not the parameterless RMSNorm), SwiGLU Gated MLP, Rotary Position Embedding (RoPE), Multi-Headed Attention and no bias terms.
+Generally take any LLaMa implementation, and switch its linear layers to our TriLM's linear layer.

 Feel free to open a GH issue if you have any questions here.